JuanIzquierdoDomenech/ArMeshNotesApp/ReadMe.md

 ## To download the model
 Since the model was **too heavy** for git, execute `download_model.py`

-This will generate a *model* directory, which was too heavy for git
+This will generate a *transformer_qa_model* directory, too heavy for git